Bruce Pavitt was Seattle's first underground music mogul. Today he's a psychedelic raver dad still pushing for a revolution.

 A hundred or so people in various states of intoxication clustered here and there across the secluded, pastoral grounds, talking and laughing loudly, hugging fervently, carrying on.
 A hundred more danced with loose limbs inside the dome.

-Bruce Pavitt started throwing these blowouts—Dragonfly Parties, he called them—before he moved to Orcas from Seattle in 1997.
-With an eye toward cutting-edge music and décor, he exposed the locals to a level of professionalism, intensity and indulgence they had never seen.
+Bruce Pavitt started throwing these gatherings—Dragonfly Parties, he called them—before he moved to Orcas from Seattle in 1997.
+With an eye toward cutting-edge electronic music and artful décor, he exposed the locals to a level of professionalism, intensity and indulgence they had never seen.
 Early Dragonfly Parties were held at Pavitt’s sprawling compound on Mt.
 Woolard; this balmy August evening in 2004 was the first one held across the island on Pavitt’s friend Kaj’s land.
 Inside the dome, a DJ played hard-thumping house and droning trance music, sending dancers into a frenzy.